 Who is it for

-Size-wise, with the capacity of 50 liters, the Rook 50 is a great option for weekend and multi-day adventures which do not require lots of equipment.
+Size-wise, with the capacity of 50 liters, the Rook 50 is a great option for the weekend and multi-day adventures which do not require lots of equipment.
 The carrying capacity is quite moderate but you will carry the load comfortably.
 If ventilation is essential, this is a pack to choose.

-Weight-wise, with the weight of 3.5 lb (1.59 kg), this pack is a great option for hikers and even for backpackers, and for travelers as well.
+Weight-wise, with a weight of 3.5 lb (1.59 kg), this pack is a great option for hikers and even for backpackers, and for travelers as well.
 But there are lighter options and you will see some below.

 Overview of features

-The Rook 50 is a top loading pack with a lid and a spindrift collar underneath it.
+The Rook 50 is a top-loading pack with a lid and a spindrift collar underneath it.
 But you also have a zippered entrance to the bottom compartment with a removable divider between the two compartments.
 The pack is hydration compatible, with an internal sleeve for a water bladder.
 It comes with a rain cover included in a dedicated pocket on the bottom, see the picture below.

 This is a light pack, in view of its capacity, the volume/weight ratio of 31 liters/kg which is a great number and it is similar to the Osprey Xenith 75 pack.
 But you might want to compare this with Osprey Eja 58 where this value is 49 liters/kg or perhaps with Gregory Optic 48 pack where you have the volume/weight ratio 43 liters/kg.
 So the Rook 50 is indeed lightweight but not in the category of ultra-lightweight packs.